-- Guidelines to follow when resources are too scarce to meet patient needs - Guidelines for allocating scarce medications (i.e., remdesivir).
+- A checklist for preparing for the possibility of moving to crisis standards of care - A step-by-step guide for implementing crisis standards of care - FAQs about crisis standards of care - Key messages for use or customization with the media or public - A webinar reviewing Crisis Care Guidelines - Guidelines for allocating scarce medications (i.e., remdesivir).
 See also FDA patient fact sheet for remdesivir.
-Also note that some California counties have adopted a framework for ethical allocation of remdesivir check with your county.
+Also note that some California counties have adopted a framework for ethical allocation of remdesivir check with your county. - CHA resources for California hospitals